monikasarder/Melbourne-COVID19-data-and-ABS-variables-at-postcode-level/README.md

 This object is stored in **Outputs/ABS.Victoria.postcodes.RDS**.

-Once the file is unzipped I highly recommend reviewing the Metadata files at: */2016\_GCP\_POA\_for\_Vic\_short-header/2016 Census GCP Postal Areas for VIC/Metadata/Metadata\_2016\_GCP\_DataPack.xlsx* .
+Once the file is unzipped I highly recommend reviewing the Metadata files.
+This is loaded into the global environoment and also available

-The metadata table lists all data tables, and the unit at which they are collected.
-You will need this information to get a sense of what is important, and what steps you need to take to normalise postcode level data (eg is the unit of analysis persons, persons over 15, employed persons over 15, households etc).
+at: */2016\_GCP\_POA\_for\_Vic\_short-header/2016 Census GCP Postal Areas for VIC/Metadata/Metadata\_2016\_GCP\_DataPack.xlsx* .

 ## 03 Join and Explore ABS and COVID19 data.R

+This script sequentially links the COVID data file with ABS data tables and considers relationships at postcode level.
+The steps taken ar as follows.

   - Joins the COVID19 data with ABS table *G01 Selected Person Characteristics by Sex* which gives population tally for each